krishnasaga/starwars/README.md

   - 2s deal is added to data fetching to illustrate the loading state. this is done using delay function

-## How to run

-Require Nodejs 10 or greater and npm 5 or greater

-**You will not be having any dependency on API server to run this as data is mocked as static json files within the repository**

-- `npm install` install all dependencies
-- `npm run build`
-- `npm start` starts the http server in port 9000 by default

-### Watch mode

-`npm run start:dev`

 ## What if StarWars implemented in micro frontends and microservices